 Barley Close Intent

-Whatever your age, there are few subjects from school that create as many emotions as Maths does.
-The feelings that many adults have about Maths can often be traced back to their school days.
+Whatever your age, there are few subjects from school that create as many emotions as maths does.
+The feelings that many adults have about maths can often be traced back to their school days.
 Fear of getting an answer wrong; a blind panic when faced with 7 x 8; never really understanding how to multiply fractions – speak to many adults and that is what they remember.
 That isn’t what we want for the children that come to Barley Close.
 When they leave us, we want them to be able to face the world confident in their mathematical abilities and able to live in the modern world.
 We want them to look back on their maths lessons without the fear that many of their parents have.
-We want them to achieve things that perhaps no one else in their family has.

 For this, you need solid foundations and so we offer a maths curriculum that teaches them what they need to know, at the level they need to know, in a way that makes sure they can move forward and feel confident in being able to use the skills they have – both now, during the rest of their time with us and when they go out into the wider world.